anilmalik13/AddressIQ/chatbot-app/backend/FILE_UPLOAD_API_README.md

 # File Upload API Documentation

 ## Overview
-The AddressIQ backend now includes file upload functionality to handle Excel (.xlsx, .xls) and CSV files containing address data.
+The AddressIQ backend provides comprehensive file upload functionality to handle Excel (.xlsx, .xls) and CSV files containing address data.
 Files are uploaded to the `C:\uploaded_files` directory with timestamp-based naming to prevent conflicts.
+The system includes AI-powered address processing with graceful fallback to free geocoding APIs.

 ## New API Endpoints